2012 United States Senate election in Indiana

 The 2012 United States Senate election in Indiana took place on November 6, 2012, concurrently with the U.S. presidential election as well as other elections to the United States Senate and House of Representatives, and various state and local elections.
-Incumbent Republican U.S. Senator Richard Lugar ran for reelection to a seventh term, but was defeated in the primary by Tea Party-backed Richard Mourdock.
+Incumbent Republican U.S. Senator Richard Lugar ran for reelection to a seventh term but was defeated in the primary by Tea Party-backed Richard Mourdock.
+Lugar was the longest-serving senator ever to lose renomination.